roytang/blog/content/notes/2014/01/420222155813437441/index.md

   url: https://twitter.com/roytang/statuses/420222155813437441/
 ---

-RT [@sixthformpoet](https://twitter.com/sixthformpoet/): Endear yourself to work colleagues by regularly updating them on how long it is until you can go home and forget about t…
+Endear yourself to work colleagues by regularly updating them on how long it is until you can go home and forget about them for another day.